polterguy/polterguy.github.io/_posts/2022-02-13-creating-a-web-registration-form.md

-**Notice** - It is _absolutely crucial that you keep your auth secret a secret_, implying the auth secret should never be publicly shared with _anyone_, and it should not be sent on emails, and it should not be a part of your Git repository, etc. Simply because if a malicious user gains access to your auth secret, he can create false JWT token, allowing him to access your system, impersonating any accounts he wants to impersonate, including the root account of your server.
+**Notice** - It is _absolutely crucial that you keep your auth secret a secret_, implying the auth secret should never be publicly shared with _anyone_, and it should not be sent on emails, and it should not be a part of your Git repository, etc. Simply because if a malicious user gains access to your auth secret, he can create false JWT tokens, allowing him to access your system, impersonating any accounts he wants to impersonate, including the root account of your server.
 If you can somehow keep your auth secret a secret, by for instance having it in a secret repository with your cloud vendor or something, the Magic authentication parts and authorisation